-There are some important items that should be in stored in your safe room, items that are not removed but permanently in place and always available.
+There are some important items that you should store in your safe room.
+Items that you do not remove but permanently leave them in place and always available.
 When an invasion happens, there is no warning and no time to prepare and think “what do I need to get”.
 There is just too much stress and adrenaline flowing.
 During a home invasion is not the time to prepare for one!
-Here is a list of items suggested to have ready.
+Here is a list of items to have ready.
 Of course you may have ideas of additional items; put in your Safe Room anything you feel you will need.

 When you upgrade your cell phone, keep your old one and keep it charged.
 Even if the cell phone does not have service, it is capable of calling 911.
 It must, however, be charged and have a signal.
 The FCC states, “If your wireless phone is not “initialized” (meaning you do not have a contract for service with a wireless service provider), and your emergency call gets disconnected, you must call the emergency operator back because the operator does not have your telephone number and cannot contact you.”

 So keep your old cell phone or someones hand-me-down charged and stored in your Safe Room.